benbalter/benbalter.github.com/_posts/2017-07-17-twelve-tips-for-growing-communities-around-your-open-source-project.md

 In my mind, there are three types of documentation: marketing materials (why you should use the project), end-user documentation (how to use the project), and technical documentation (how the project works or how to implement it).
 Most projects tackle the first two but neglect the last beyond obvious or common use cases.
 The goal should be to transfer project knowledge from the maintainer's head(s) to potential contributors.

-The last two are the difference between documenting anticipated functionality versus method or function level documentation.
+The last two are the difference between documenting anticipated behaviors versus method or function level functionality.
 It could be in-line, auto-generated, or hand curated, but the idea is that you're lowering the cognitive burden to expand your project beyond what was originally anticipated, both technically and in terms of desired functionality.

 In my experience expanded technical documentation is a positive feedback loop, in that it forces crisper, more purpose built code and leaves less room for ambiguity (not to mention, it helps onboard new users to your project).

 ### 5. Document how to contribute

+Each project has its own workflow.

 ### 6. Clarify support v. development